 When discussing medical marijuana, Pennsylvania has recently stepped into the center of attention, rapidly moving forward with its state’s medical marijuana program.

 On April 17, 2016, the state of Pennsylvania took a giant step as Governor Tom Wolf signed Pennsylvania’s medical marijuana program into law.
 The new law, known as Act 16, protects registered patients and their physicians from civil and criminal penalties and creates a more organized and regulated system for patients to use medical marijuana as a treatment.

-The state was given exact instructions on how to establish the program, and during late 2017, the patient application program is expected to finally open.
+The state was given exact instructions on how to establish the program, and during late 2017, the patient application program finally opened.
 The state has already approved more than 50 legal and licensed dispensaries which should gradually open in the months to come (several are already fully operational as of summer 2018).

-Even though the exact framework of the medical marijuana program is still not released, we’ve created this complete guide that explains the current process for applying for a medical marijuana card in Pennsylvania.
+Even though the exact framework of the medical marijuana program is still in construction, we’ve created this complete guide that explains the current process for applying for a medical marijuana card in Pennsylvania.
 If you live in Pennsylvania and are in need for a Pennsylvania marijuana license (MMJ Card), then this step-by-step guide is for you.

 Here’s the Definitive Guide on How to Get a Medical Marijuana Card in Pennsylvania

 As a resident of the state, the process on how to get a medical marijuana card in Pennsylvania is a follows: